joshzcold/Cold-Family-Feud/readme.md

 This will give you multiple recording sinks where you can attach one to your microphone and one your the monitor of your desktop or headset.
 Resulting in output audio getting piped to your application

-## New Games

-go to `/new` to use the new game creator

-games are loaded in the admin console

-If you make a new game make a pull request and we can add it to the default games in `/games` 😀

 ## Screenshots